jakobkilian/raspi-setup/README.md

   - Tip: If you get a "WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED! " doing this, it means you had logged in to another device on the **same** IP/hostname.
 Do `nano ~/.ssh/known_hosts` and delete the line with the corresponding IP address from the list using `Ctrl + K`,  save `Ctrl + O`, leave `Ctrl + X` and try again.

 - At first login a auto setup will run and you will be asked:
   - To change password for root, dietpi and software installation.
-For this tutorial we choose "123456", set a secure one in your installation!
+For this tutorial we choose "123456", set a secure one with at least 6 characters (VNC) in your installation!
   - If you want to disable UART? → Yes
   - Navigate down to "install" → Enter → Enter to run the basic installation
   - You will be asked about sending anonymous usage data → your choice